Re4son/WSL-Kali-X/README.md

    https://sourceforge.net/projects/vcxsrv/

 ### Starting the GUI:
+Run kali as normal user (that's the default), and start Voodoo-Kali

-As normal user:
+- as normal user:
                 ```
                 ~/start-xfce
                 ```
-As root:
+- as root:
                 ```
                 sudo /root/xtart-xfce
                 ```